phonnz/phonnz/README.md

 ### In the path of polyglotism

-- 🔭 I’m currently working on distributed systems for IoT
+- 🔭 I’m currently working on Distributed Systems and Embedded Software
-- 🌱 I’m currently learning Nerves Project
+- 🌱 I’m currently learning about Rust, Svelte, and Flutter
-- 👯 I’m looking to collaborate on any interesting project to help people to enter into software ecosystem
+- 👯 I’m looking to collaborate on any interesting project to help people to enter into the software ecosystem
-- 🤔 I’m looking for help with languages
+- 🤔 I’m looking for help with languages, not only programming languages.
-- 💬 Ask me about Elixir, Rust, Functional programming
+- 💬 Ask me about Elixir, NervesProject, Rust, Functional programming.
 - 📫 Reach me as @phonnz
 - ⚡ Fun fact: I don't know what I'm doing, I can google it though